Test Complete

 Valves - This Place Beats All

 The valves prevent blood from backing up and keep it all flowing in the right direction.
 That's the only purpose of valves.
 They work like the 1-way valves on a BVM.
 Take a look at it next time you have a BVM near you.
-If there is a problem with the valve, that means blood is able to flow the wrong direction.
+If there is a problem with the valve, that means blood is able to flow in the wrong direction.
 The valves are just named by their shape.
-The pulmonic semilunar valve is just called that because it is a half-moon in shape and it goes to the pulmonary system.
+The pulmonic semilunar valve is just called that because it is a half-moon in shape, and it goes to the pulmonary system.
 The easy way to remember the bicuspid/tricuspid order is to remember that you ride a tricycle before you ride a bicycle.
 The tricuspid always comes first.
 It's on the right side and separates the right atrium from the right ventricle.
 The bicuspid separates the left atrium from the left ventricle.
 So, the order of the valves...
 Tricuspid Valve, Pulmonic valve, Bicuspid Valve, Aortic valve.

 A way to remember the order of the valves.
 This Place Beats All or The Pig's Big Ass.
 TPBA = Tricuspid, Pulmonic, Bicuspid, Aortic.